 "The idea that women should not exercise during their period is a complete fallacy, as this is the time of the month when the benefits of exercise can be at their greatest," says Dr Anne Henderson, a Doctify-rated consultant gynaecologist.
-"There is endorphin and serotonin release during and after exercise, which can have an antidepressant and mood-elevating effect.
+"There are is feel-good hormones such as endorphin and serotonin released during and after exercise, which can have an antidepressant and mood-elevating effect.
 And, as most women who exercise regularly will know, pushing beyond the sensation of feeling tired is usually beneficial as exercise alleviates this symptom."

-On top of that, the endorphin release can have a painkilling effect, which may give you some relief from cramps.
+On top of that, the endorphin release can have a painkilling effect, which may give you some relief from cramps during period pains.
 And, since exercise increases bowel motility (the speed of digestion), it can help with bloating symptoms.

 The start of your cycle

 This is not to say that you will necessarily be on top form at this time of the month.
 As Jocette Coote, co-owner of the boutique gyms F45 Farringdon and Ravenscourt Park, explains, both progesterone and oestrogen are at their lowest during your period, which can cause dips in energy.
 Rather than ceasing all activity, this is a good time to listen to your body and potentially try some new workouts.

 "If you experience painful periods, also called primary dysmenorrhoea, you know all too well how uncomfortable this time of the month can be," she says.
 "The good news is that exercises such as light walking may help you decrease these symptoms."